smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 console.log(hash.copy().digest('hex'));
 ```

-In Perl there are two ways.
-One is the functional approach:
+In Perl let's examine two ways (more could be possible).
+One is the functional
+approach:

 ```perl
 use Digest::SHA qw(sha256_hex);